• Published September 16, 2025

 6 Key Capabilities of the Resilient Organization

-These process steps are made more effective when carried out with the following 6 key capabilities:
+These process steps are made more effective when carried out along with the following 6 key capabilities:

 At CCL, we’re exploring the science and best practices of building organizational resilience through collective leadership.
 Below are suggested practices from some of our findings: